-Students who access counselling at BHASVIC report really positive outcomes.
-In 2016-17, 94% of students supported by the counselling team reported that they felt their College work had improved or stabilised during counselling, including improvement in concentration levels, their ability to apply themselves, completion of homework, academic attainment and the feeling of achievement and pride in themselves.
-95% of students who received counselling reported that they felt their behaviour had improved or stabilised.
+Students who access counselling at BHASVIC report really to help raise standards and aspirations.
+We strive for the positive outcomes.
+In 2016-17, 94% of students supported highest possible standards, where students are supported, by the counselling team reported that they felt their College valued and developed as individuals in a safe environment, work had improved or stabilised during counselling, knowing that their wellbeing is key to their success. including improvement in concentration levels, their ability to apply themselves, completion of homework, academic Full information on all our support services can be attainment and the feeling of achievement and pride in found here www.bhasvic.ac.uk/student-life/our-supportthemselves.
+95% of students who received counselling service reported that they felt their behaviour had improved or stabilised.
 95% of students seen for 1-1 counselling reported that their self-esteem improved or stabilised.
 94% reported an improvement to their emotional wellbeing, consequences of which included feeling more positive about their future and better equipped to deal with stressful situations.